Portsmouth Steel Company: History

 In 1946, Cyrus Eaton hired 32-year-old Harold J. Ruttenberg (1914–1998), who left the Congress of Industrial Organizations (CIO) and Steel Workers Organizing Committee (SWOC) as vice president in charge of labor relations because he wanted to "make a lot of money."
 In 1948, Ruttenberg set off an investigation into former CIO and SWOC colleague Lee Pressman.
 On May 19, 1948, SEC official Anthon H. Lund accused Pressman of interfering in a lawsuit filed against the Kaiser-Frazer car manufacturing company in a Federal District Court in New York City.
 He specified that between February 3 and 9, 1948, Ruttenberg of Portsmouth Steel Corporation had contacted Pressman for advice on "how to go about filing a stockholder's suite against Kaiser-Frazer."
 Later in May, during testimony before an SEC board of inquiry, Pressman declared he had "absolutely nothing to do with" the suit.
 "I have not been requested by anyone to suggest the name of a lawyer who would file a lawsuit against the Kaiser-Frazer Corporation."
 He stated, "I demand that I be given the opportunity to examine Mr. Lund under oath on the stand to determine who gave him that inaccurate information."
 The trial's examiner Milton P. Kroll informed Pressman, "You have been given the opportunity to state your position on the record.
 Your request is denied."

 In 1949, Portsmouth Steel settled a labor dispute with the CIO.

 In 1950, the Detroit Steel Corporation bought Portsmouth Steel.
+In 1956, Detroit Steel completed a $150 million modernization program for the plant, including a new coke plant and a steam plant that made use of the waste gas from the blast furnace and coke plant to generate power.

+In 1969, Detroit Steel sold the former Portsmouth Steel assets to Cyclops Steel, who in 1972 began to wind down operations at the mill, culminating in a complete shutdown of steelmaking on May 31, 1980, laying off 1,200 employees.
+The coke plant was sold to McLouth Steel, though when the latter went bankrupt in 1981 the coke plant was divested into an independent entity called New Boston Coke.
+Over the next decade, most of the former steelmaking facilities would be torn down, remediated, and redeveloped.